consult-tech-lab/ethica_care_ui_ai/README.md

 This project is currently in prototype phase and welcomes healthcare input, testers, and secure API collaborators.

  Contact: LinkedIn
-UX Research & Ethical Design by: *Joanne, Clinical Consultant & Digital Health Designer*
+UX Research & Ethical Design by: *Joanne, Digital Healthcare Consultant UX Designer*

 > “At EthicCareAI, we don’t just automate — we amplify ethical care.”